How to start a long-distance relationship? I’m going to tell you how to make your long-distance relationships unique. It’s Arena, your love advisor.

 7. Believe Your Relationship

 Believe in your relationship, unlike traditional relationships.
-A couple in long-distance relationships isn’t going to deal with family and friends who believe that trying long-distance is crazy or that it’s not sustainable or it’s even heart-wrenching and in some ways.
+A couple in a long-distance relationship isn’t going to deal with family and friends who believe that trying long-distance is crazy, that it’s not sustainable, or even heart-wrenching in some ways.
 They have a point on hard enough relationships, even without dealing with all the disadvantages of long-distance such as missing the other person, lack of physical contact, and expensive traveling to see one another.

 But when couples believe in their relationship, they report that the advantages far outweigh the disadvantages.
 For example, a study from Cornell University published in 2013 found that couples and long-distance relationships feel more intimate with their partners than those who live in the same area.
 They value what little time they have together.
 During visits and even over the phone so extensively that they optimize those moments emotionally.